Disability Inclusion in Marketing & Brand Loyalty

 Disabled people find the accessibility information they need just 14% of the time.

-When you share accessibility information you tell your disabled customers that you want them to feel confident and at ease visiting your venue.
-And if you want your accessibility information to be really impactful:
+When you share this information, you tell your customers that you want them to feel confident and at ease.
+To make your information truly impactful, you should:

-Make it easy to find!
-Share your accessibility information where your customers are already looking - on your website, booking sites, and social media.
+Make it easy to find: Share your details where your customers are already looking.
+This includes your website, booking sites, and social media.

-Ensure it’s comprehensive!
-Share accessibility information for all the venues in your network to ensure your disabled customers can find a site that works for them no matter where they’re travelling.
+Ensure it is comprehensive: Share information for every venue in your network.
+This ensures customers can find a site that works for them regardless of where they travel.

-With great tools sharing accessibility information becomes as easy as breathing.
-At Sociability, we provide bespoke maps of all your sites that can be easily integrated into websites and booking platforms.
-Your disabled customers will know you value them when they can easily search and filter for a venue that meets their access needs.
+With Sociability, sharing this data becomes a seamless part of your brand.
+We provide bespoke maps of your sites that can be integrated directly into your digital platforms.
+Your customers will know you value them when they can easily search and filter for a venue that meets their specific requirements.

 Set up a discovery call with us to learn more about how we making sharing accessibility information easy!